 Go for designer style with the Foster 1 tap hole semi pedestal basin from Mode Bathrooms

 For more in-depth information, please see our semi pedestal basin buying guide.

 This style of basin is fixed against the wall, with nothing covering the pipework underneath.
-This is why most people opt for more decorative bottle traps, which are designed to look more aesthetically pleasing.
+This is why most people opt for more decorative bottle traps, which are designed to look more stylish.
 Wall mounted basins often create a more contemporary look than the traditional pedestal basin.

 The bottle trap makes an interesting feature on the Constance 1 tap hole basin

 A semi-recessed basin is partly sunk into a vanity unit or worktop, so that only the rim or the front part of the basin is visible.
 This means the pipework is also hidden within with the unit.

 The Carter semi recessed basin from Mode Bathrooms can be used with fitted bathroom furniture

 For more in-depth information, please see our semi recessed basin buying guide.

 This type of basin sits on top of a vanity unit or worktop, so it appears almost as if it’s a separate bowl that could be picked up and moved.
 This can create a very modern and luxurious look, and can suit a wide variety of bathrooms.

 The Eden countertop basin from Orchard Bathrooms has genuine, designer appeal

 For more in-depth information, please see our counter top basin buying guide.